 Oral Surgery Tech: How the 3D Cone Beam CT Works

-This type of CT machine requires you to place your head in a certain position so that the imager has unobstructed access to every angle of your mouth and jaw.
+A CBCT machine requires you to place your head in a certain position so that the imager has unobstructed access to every angle of your mouth and jaw.
 During a scan, a focused, cone-shaped x-ray beam moves 360 degrees around your head, gathering up to 600 images, also called views.
+These are then integrated to produce a 3D virtual representation of your mouth.

 The cone beam CT allows Dr. Puckett to diagnose any issues and create a treatment plan with unmatched precision and accuracy.
 The system uses scatter radiation to provide clearer images than x-rays.
 Views and angles can be manipulated for an accurate evaluation.

-3D CT Optimizes Preparations for Dental Implant Surgery
+3D CBCT Optimizes Preparations for Dental Implant Surgery

 Current cone beam CT technology allows for superior digital implant planning.
 The three-dimensional images enable superior pre-surgical treatment planning and help eliminate complications, which can occur with traditional x-rays.